Sepatu-Bot/RedDragonKernel_aio_otfp/README.md

-Venom kernel for Lenovo A7000-a
+RedDragon kernel for Lenovo K50a40
 ==============

 Basic   | Spec Sheet